 Parking: Street parking, and a pay car park behind the surf lifesaving club

 Surfing Lessons at Dee Why

 Children (and adults!) can learn to surf at Dee Why.
-You will see below a tiny 15 second video of my kids starting their lesson on the beach.
 Read more about Sydney surf school here.

 Dee Why Beach + Rock Pool Map